cube-js/cube/docs/content/Caching/Getting-Started-Pre-Aggregations.md

 Pre-aggregations can become out-of-date or out-of-sync if the original dataset changes.
 [Cube.js uses a refresh key to check the freshness of the data][ref-caching-preaggs-refresh]; if a change in the refresh key is detected, the pre-aggregations are rebuilt.

-These refreshes can be done on-demand, or [in the background as a scheduled process][ref-caching-preaggs-bk-refresh].
+These refreshes are performed in the background as a scheduled process, unless configured otherwise.

 ## Ensuring pre-aggregations are targeted by queries